 Due to the central location of the Cotswold Water Park and the vast area of wetland habitats, bird monitoring and ringing studies are showing that this area is an important stop-over for feeding for migrating birds, during both the Spring and the Autumn.
 Almost anything can turn up, and frequently does!

 There are several bird hides from which to see a great variety of birds, but often it is from the public footpaths around the lakes where birdwatchers can get their best sightings.
-Most of the lakes have numbers, which are used by the birdwatchers to record sightings on the blog, and which are shown on the CWP Access Map – available to download or from the Gateway Centre.
+Most of the lakes have numbers, which are used by the birdwatchers to record sightings on the blog, and which are shown on the CWP Access Map – available to download or from the Cotswold Water Park Visitor Centre.

-The Cotswold Water Park Trust runs guided walks throughout the year, so keep a look out for details and dates.
+Cotswold Lakes Trust runs guided walks throughout the year, so keep a look out for details and dates.

 Cotswold Water Park Birds leaflet

-With such a huge variety of birds visiting and living in the area throughout the year, the Trust has produced seasonal leaflets to help visitors identify some of the species which are special to the Cotswold Water Park.
+With such a huge variety of birds visiting and living in the area throughout the year, the Trust with kind support from Hoburne Cotswold, has produced a Birdwatching in the Cotswold Water Park leaflet to help visitors identify some of the species which are special to the Cotswold Water Park.
 There is also guidance about the best places to see them, but of course nothing in the wild is guaranteed, so it is best to check the Bird Blog as well.

 Annual birdwatching highlights